viniciussoaresti/whativelearned/programmingLanguages/c#.md

 }
 ```

+Here we see the namespace, where we're able to access all classes within it.

+The 'using' keyword, as you could infer, is basically an import of another namespace, so you're able to use another namespace's classes.

 ## Project Layout:

 Under a "Solution", there will exist one or many more projects, each with the following layout:

 ### Properties:

 A folder that has the `AssemblyInfo.cs` file.
-This is the info that will be used to mount the assembly that will be produced as a result of the compilation.
+This is the info that will be used to mount the assembly that will be produced as a result of the compilation, like version, name, etc.

 ### References:

-To add.
+Any assemblies that are referenced in the project, on an basic example, part of the .NET framework.

 ### App.config:

-To add.
+An XML file that contains configuration data for the project, as the .NET framework version, connection to the database, etc.

 ### Program.cs:

-To add.
+The program/code itself.